-The laws concerning the DEP's Organization and Powers, 38 M.R.S.A. §§ 341-D(4) & 346, the Maine Administrative Procedure Act, 5 M.R.S.A. § 11001, and the DEP's Rules Concerning the Processing of Applications and Other Administrative Matters ("Chapter 2"), 06-096 CMR 2 (April 1, 2003).
+The laws concerning the DEP's Organization and Powers, 38 M.R.S. §§ 341-D(4) & 346; the Maine Administrative Procedure Act, 5 M.R.S. § 11001; and the DEP's Rules Concerning the Processing of Applications and Other Administrative Matters ("Chapter 2"), 06-096 C.M.R. ch.
+2.

-HOW LONG YOU HAVE TO SUBMIT AN APPEAL TO THE BOARD
+DEADLINE TO SUBMIT AN APPEAL TO THE BOARD

 The Board must receive a written appeal within 30 days of the date on which the Commissioner's decision was filed with the Board.
-Appeals filed after 30 calendar days of the date on which the Commissioner's decision was filed with the Board will be rejected.
+Appeals filed more than 30 calendar days after the date on which the Commissioner's decision was filed with the Board will be dismissed unless notice of the Commissioner's license decision was required to be given to the person filing an appeal (appellant) and the notice was not given as required.